Amity University-Noida Law Admissions 2026

 Different areas of law | Constitutional Law, Jurisprudence, Administrative Law, Law of Contract, Law of Torts, Family Law, Criminal Law, Property Law, Company Law, Public International Law, Tax Law, Environmental Law, Labour & Industrial Law |

 AILET is considered to be one of the most difficult law entrance exams in the country.
-This is due to the high competition among law aspirants to get into the much vaunted NLU Delhi which is ranked number two among the law colleges in India as per the NIRF law rankings.
+This is due to the high competition among law aspirants to get into the much vaunted NLU Delhi, which is ranked number two among the law colleges in India as per the NIRF law rankings.
 The AILET exam analysis is also a testament to the kind of preparation required for the exam.
-Given below are some AILET preparation tips to gain mastery of the AILET exam pattern 2025 and come on top.
+Given below are some AILET preparation tips to gain mastery of the AILET exam pattern 2026 and come out on top.

-Carefully go through the AILET 2025 exam pattern and syllabus to have a clear idea about what level of preparation the exam demands.
+Carefully go through the AILET 2026 exam pattern and syllabus to have a clear idea about what level of preparation the exam demands.

-Prepare a study time table and apportion appropriate time for each section as your study requirements.
+Prepare a study timetable and apportion appropriate time for each section as your study requirements.

-Get hold of best books for AILET preparation to gain a solid grasp on the underlying concepts and topics in the AILET syllabus 2025.
+Get hold of best books for AILET preparation to gain a solid grasp on the underlying concepts and topics in the AILET syllabus 2026.

-Solve AILET previous year question papers to build comfort with the AILET paper pattern and develop good speed.
+Solve the AILET previous year question papers to build comfort with the AILET paper pattern and develop good speed.

 As AILET is a reading intensive exam, develop a regular reading habit which will improve reading and comprehension speed and help to attempt more questions in less time.

-You may also, check -
+You may also check -

-AILET 2025 will be conducted in offline mode.
+AILET 2026 will be conducted in offline mode.

 The difficulty level of AILET is at par with CLAT.
 However, there are only 110 UG seats available in AILET, while in CLAT there are over 3000+ UG seats available due to the participation of 24 NLUs.